testdouble/test_data/README.md

 end
 ```

-Instead of including these methods with every Rails-aware test, you might
+To avoid including these methods with every Rails-aware test, you might consider
-consider pushing down new types for each source of test data:
+pushing down new classes for each source of test data:

 ```ruby
 # Tests using data created by `test_data`